hanhaechi/tamagotchi-project/README.md

 6. If while playing the game user gains 30 points in each area (food, happiness, energy), game is over.<br>

 7. If at any point during the game (from first action onwards), all the values are equal, pet dies<br>

+DISCLAIMER<br>
+This was not tested on other browsers than Chrome and could present some issues with responsiveness.
+Cross-browser compatibility and full responsiveness was not the goal of the project :) <br>

 Thanks for your time exploring my project!<br>